 We do have the option of a rates increase of lower than 7.9%, which would require cuts to the level of services we provide.
 You can see below how cutting a service will impact rates.
-While our preferred option is one that does not reduce any Levels of Service we provide to our community, we are providing an option for you to tell us if you'd prefer rates to be lower than 7.9%.
-You can see examples below how cutting a service will impact rates.
+While our preferred option is one that does not reduce any Levels of Service we provide to our community,

-Savings (\$000) Rates impact

-Stop urban berm mowing (140) -0.3%

-If urban Berm mowing is to be maintained, should it be directed to main arterial roads that a majority use and benefit from?

-Reduce Park Maintenance budget by reducing mowing, weeding, maintaining playground, cleaning toilets, collecting rubbish at: (82) -0.2%

-Waitārere Rise Boulevard (19) 0.0%

-Victoria Park (31) -0.1%

-Moynihan Park (22) -0.0%

-Vincent Drive (10) -0.0%

-Events - having no contestable fund/support for major events in 2023/24 (80) -0.2%

-Reduce Funding for Community grants and funding arrangements with community groups (200) -0.4%

-Reduce level of funding for collaboration with the Wellington Region (70) -0.1%
+Savings (\$000) Rates impact Stop urban berm mowing (140) -0.3% If urban Berm mowing is to be maintained, should it be directed to main arterial roads that a majority use and benefit from?
+Reduce Park Maintenance budget by reducing mowing, weeding, maintaining playground, cleaning toilets, collecting rubbish at: (82) -0.2% Waitārere Rise Boulevard, Waitārere Beach (19) 0.0% Victoria Park, Foxton (31) -0.1% Moynihan Park, Shannon (22) -0.0% Vincent Drive Reserve, Levin (10) -0.0% Events - having no contestable fund/support for major events in 2023/24 (80) -0.2% Reduce funding for community grants and funding arrangements with community groups (200) -0.4% Reduce level of funding for Wellington Regional Growth Framework collaboration (70) -0.1%